Showcasing Team USAWritten by Eric Muss-Barnes

 I love old school, dirt, BMX tracks.
 Personally, I'm not interested in racing BMX on asphalt.
 Nevertheless, I appreciate the variety and diversity afforded by allowing riders the option to race on different surfaces and face different obstacles.

 When seeking information on all United States BMX racers who participated in the Olympics, I was unable to find any website listing all our BMX Olympians.
-You might expect Team USA or USA BMX to have a webpage which provides such information, but I couldn't find one anywhere.
+You would expect prevalent BMX organizations to chronicle the history of all BMX Olympians, but I couldn't find such a website anywhere.
 This page fixes that heretofore shortcoming of the BMX community.

 As a patriotic, fifth-generation, American citizen, and a big fan the Olympics, I wanted Learn BMX Racing to celebrate all Olympians who have represented the United States of America in the sport of BMX racing.
 This page is dedicated to remembering and honoring all Americans who have excelled in BMX, by earning their place to attend the Olympic Games, and represent this Great Nation of Ours.